C. I. D. Sakunthala: Early life

 Sakunthala's native is Arisipalayam, Salem.
 Her parents named her after an old Tamil movie Sakuntalai.
 Her father Arunachalam was employed at Thiruverumbur.
 She learned to dance and danced at a show hosted by Lalitha - Padmini - Ragini in Chennai.
 Thereafter, she gradually entered the cinema industry.
 She acted in a play “Suriyan Merkkeyium Uthikkum”.
 She had danced in item numbers in films, acted as a vamp, played the villain's side-kick and donned the role of the heroine's friend in a few films.
 After playing small roles, she made a name for herself in the industry.
 She acted as the heroine in a few films too.

-Family

-She has a large family four brother and two sisters.